Glenn Stok has a Master of Science degree. He enjoys studying the nature of time and reviewing theories of the space-time continuum.

 Traveling through a wormhole might transport one back or forward in time.
 Although going backward would be improbable, as I'll explain in a moment.

 To understand the concept of traveling through time, we need to relate everything in our three-dimensional world to the fourth-dimensional world of “time.”

 You can make that easy to imagine with this exercise:

 - Take a piece of paper.
 That paper has only two dimensions—length and width.

 - Draw two dots on that paper, one on each edge.

 - Think of those dots as inhabitants of this two-dimensional world.

 - Now fold the paper so the two dots meet.

-Proof That Backward Time Travel Will Never Happen
+Proof That Backward Time Travel Is Impossible

 Here’s proof that backward time travel will have had never been discovered in the future.
 (Note the weird grammar when writing about past events in the future).